diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ##Adaptation
-The tutorial is now in a Cloudera Quickstart VM.
-You should try to get it running with your own hadoop cluster.
+You can try to get the tutorial running on your own hadoop cluster.

-Simply install the Schedoscope tutorial on your own machine (see [[Installation|Open Street Map Tutorial#installation]] step 3 and 4).
+Install the Schedoscope tutorial on your own machine (see [[Installation|Open Street Map Tutorial#installation]] Steps 3 and 4).
 Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows:

 **VM's schedoscope.conf:**